-The system used by the Pennsylvania State Emergency Management Agency for the Hazard Mitigation Plan 2010 can be found online at http://www.portal.state.pa.us/portal/server.pt by clicking on PA 2010 Standard All Hazards Mitigation Plan.pdf.
-As threats, hazards, capabilities and capacities change, new assessments are conducted.
+The system used by the Pennsylvania State Emergency Management Agency for the Hazard Mitigation Plan 2019 can be found online at https://pahmp.com/wp-content/uploads/2020/01/PA-2019-SHMP-Update-October-2019-Update.pdf As threats, hazards, capabilities and capacities change, new assessments are conducted.
 The Pennsylvania State University will incorporate the federal system as it is developed and assessments are updated.